jaxxstorm/katacoda-interview/katacodacombriggslinterview/intro.md

 ## Part 2

 The second task involves the web application.
-An operator has carelessly run a command that has broken the permission for the web application to read its "static assets" such as images and CSS.
-As a result, the application is not running correctly!
+An operator has carelessly run a command that has broken the permission for the web application.
+As a result, the application is not starting!

 In order to complete the task, you must:

-  1. Find the directory that the webapp assets and binary live in
+  1. Find the directory that the webapp lives in
-  2. Identify the correct directory with incorrect permissions
+  2. Identify the correct file with incorrect permissions
   3. Fix the directory so the permissions are correct
   4. Start the operating system service so that the web server is running